 2- Whether or not your school’s football team is frequently on national TV.

-Let's dive into what makes a successful dues-paying alumni organization.
+How do you define a successful dues-paying alumni organization.
 In my definition, success means having a self-sustaining membership program that generates enough revenue to support other alumni initiatives.
 Now, I understand that some may argue that this definition is too narrow and focused on ROI and business objectives, but bear with me for a moment.

 Unfortunately, for non-Power 5 conference schools, achieving success in dues-paying programs is quite rare.
 The data paints a clear picture of the differences between large schools with such programs and the rest.